desech/desech-studio/README.md

 npm run build-win
 ```

-- copy the `latest.yml` and exe file to sftp and leave only the last 2 versions
+- copy the `latest.yml`, exe and blockmap file to sftp and leave only the last 2 versions
 - open Desech Studio without logging in and see if it auto updates

 ## Build Studio Mac